August 22, 2022

 Solar Design Software

-Solar design software is used to create models of proposed solar photovoltaic (PV) and to calculate the expected energy production and cost of those systems.
-This software helps in doing the site survey of solar installation without the need to make multiple visits to the site.
-This software has features like-
+Solar design software is used to create models of proposed solar photovoltaic (PV) systems and to calculate the expected energy production and cost of those systems.
+This software facilitates site surveys for solar installations without requiring multiple site visits.

 • Shading analysis